zooniverse/panoptes/.github/PULL_REQUEST_TEMPLATE.md

 # Review checklist

-* [ ] If there are any migrations, will they the previous version of the app work correctly after they've been run (e.g. the don't remove columns still known about by ActiveRecord).
+* If there are any migrations, will they the previous version of the app work correctly after they've been run (e.g. the don't remove columns still known about by ActiveRecord).

-* [ ] If anything changed with regards to the public API, are those changes also documented in the `apiary.apib` file?
+* If anything changed with regards to the public API, are those changes also documented in the `apiary.apib` file?
+* Are all the changes covered by tests?
+Think about any possible edge cases that might be left untested.